Kitex Garments Ltd.

 Malayali of the Year 2018 - Business & Innovation by News 18 - Kerala.

 Indywood Excellence Awards 2017 (CSR) from Project Indywood (Aries group) andGovt. of Telangana)

 During the year under review there was no change in the nature of the business.

 The Equity Shares of the Company continue to remain listed on BSE Limited and NationalStock Exchange of India Limited.

-The Company has not accepted any deposit within the meaning of Chapter V of theCompanies Act 2013 and the Rules framed there under.
+The Company has not accepted any deposit within the meaning of Chapter V of theCompanies Act 2013 and the Rules framed thereunder.

-Details forming part of the extract of the Annual Return in form MGT 9 is annexedherewith as "Annexure B".
+Details forming part of the extract of the Annual Return in form MGT 9 is annexedherewith as Annexure - B.

 During the year under review 5 (Five) meetings of the Board of Directors BoardCommittees were held details of which are set out in the Corporate Governance Reportwhich forms a part of this Report.

-A note on the familiarizing programme adopted by theCompany for the orientation and training of the Directors and the manner in which theBoard evaluation process undertaken in compliance withthe provisions of the CompaniesAct 2013 and SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015 isprovidedin the Corporate Governance Report which forms part of this Report.
+Board has carried out an annual performance evaluation of its own performance theperformance of various committees of the Board Individual Directors and the Chairmanbased on adopted questionnaire.
+A note on the familiarizing programme adopted by theCompany for the orientation and training of the Directors and the manner in which theBoard evaluation process undertaken in compliance with the provisions of the CompaniesAct 2013 and SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015 isprovidedin the Corporate Governance Report which forms part of this Report.

 There have been no situations where the Board has not accepted any recommendation ofthe Audit Committee.